OWASP/www-project-benchmark/tab_scanning_tips.md

 ## DAST Tools ##
 **Burp Pro**

-To scan, first spider the entire Benchmark, and then select the /Benchmark URL and actively scan that branch.
-You can skip all the .html pages and any other pages that Burp says have no parameters.

-NOTE: We have been unable to simply run Burp Pro against the entire Benchmark in one shot.
-In our experience, it eventually freezes/stops scanning.
-We've had to run it against each vulnerability area one at a time.
-If you figure out how to get Burp Pro to scan all of Benchmark in one shot, let us know how you did it!
+To scan, first crawl the entire Benchmark.
+To do a crawl, right click on Benchmark in the Site Map, select Scan-->Open scan launcher.
+Then click on Crawl and hit OK.
+Then save the project in case of a crash during the scan.
+Then select the /Benchmark URL and invoke: 'Actively scan this branch'.
+Prior to all this, you might want to give Burp more RAM before you start it (e.g., launch it like so: java -Xmx2G -jar burpsuite_pro.jar).

 **OWASP ZAP**